DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 *LLC Frame Types* determined by procedures described by *IEEE 802.2*.
 There are 3 procedures:

-- LLC1 - without connection and confirmation.
+- LLC1 - Without connection and confirmation.
 Errors are not corrected.
 Used with datagrams.
 This procedure uses *unnumbered* frames.
-- LLC2 - with connection and confirmation.
+- LLC2 - With connection and confirmation.
 Errors are corrected.
 This procedure uses all types of frames.
 Used in *NetBIOS*/*NetBEUI*, *LAP-D* protocols.
 - LLC3 - without connection but with confirmation.
 Used when high speed and knowledge of whether control information has reached the object is needed.

 LLC header contains 3 fields: